 Our bars open 1½ hours (90 minutes) prior to a performance and theatre staff will be on hand here to help familiarise you with the App.
 If you do not have your own device, we have a limited number of devices and headphones available for use.

 The Lion King regularly schedule audio described performances for those with visual impairments in association with VocalEyes.
 Please note that it is advisable to book for these performances well in advance as tickets are subject to availability.

 Audio description in theatre is a live verbal commentary on the visual elements of a production, delivered as a performance unfolds, through a discreet headset.
 One week before the performance, every visually impaired person who has pre-booked will receive a tape with detailed information on the production, such as sets and costumes.
 This tape also provides details on how to get to the theatre and the orientation around it.

-Guide Dogs are welcome in the auditorium or can alternatively be left in the care of theatre staff.
-If you intend to bring a guide dog, please let your sales advisor know at the time of booking.
+Assistance Dogs are welcome in the auditorium or can alternatively be left in the care of theatre staff.
+If you intend to bring an assistance dog, please let your sales advisor know at the time of booking.